igece/SoxSharp/README.md

 ### Library Reference

-A detailed description of all components of the library is available at the [repository wiki](https://github.com/igece/SoxSharp/wiki/ReferenceGuide).
+A detailed description of all components of the library is available at the [repository wiki](https://github.com/igece/SoxSharp/wiki/Reference-Guide).

-### To do

-* Implement handling of SoX filters.
-* Port the Test application GUI so it can be used in MacOSX and Linux (using Xamarin).